Marty Robbins: Early life

 Robbins was born Martin David Robinson on September 26, 1925, in Glendale, a suburb of Phoenix in Maricopa County.

-His father was of Scottish and German (possibly with some Polish) descent and played the harmonica.
-Marty's mother was of Scottish, German and English descent with maybe some Irish.
-His parents divorced in 1937.
+His parents, John "Jack" Robinson (1889–1975) and Emma Heckle (1889–1970) divorced in 1937 when Robbins was 12 years old.

-Among the warmer memories of his childhood, Robbins recalled having listened to stories of the American West told by his maternal grandfather, 'Texas Bob' Heckle, who was a traveling salesman, raconteur and local medicine man.
+Among the warmer memories of his childhood, Robbins recalled having listened to stories of the American West told by his maternal grandfather, "Texas Bob" Heckle (1847-1931), who was a traveling salesman, raconteur, and local medicine man.

 Robbins later recalled: "He had two little books of poetry he would sell.
 I used to sing him church songs and he would tell me stories.
 A lot of the songs I've written were brought about because of stories he told me.
 Like 'Big Iron' I wrote because he was a Texas Ranger.
 At least he told me he was."

-Robbins dropped out of high school in Glendale, Arizona, before his time in the Navy.
-Robbins would work as an amateur boxer, dig ditches, drive trucks, deliver ice, and serve as a mechanics helper.
+Robbins dropped out of high school in Glendale before his time in the Navy, and worked as an amateur boxer, dug ditches, drove trucks, delivered ice, and served as a mechanic's helper.

-At 17, Robbins left home to serve in the United States Navy as an LCT coxswain during World War II.
-He was stationed in the Solomon Islands in the Pacific Ocean.
+At 17, Robbins left home to serve in the U.S. Navy as an LCT coxswain during World War II.
+He was stationed in the Solomon Islands in the Pacific theater.
 To pass the time during the war, he learned to play the guitar, started writing songs, and came to love Hawaiian music.

-After his discharge from the military in 1947 and his marriage the following year, Robbins began to play at local venues in Phoenix, In the early 1950's Marty moved on to host his own show on KTYL and then his own television show "Western Caravan" on KPHO-TV in Phoenix.
+After his discharge from the military in 1947 and his marriage the following year, Robbins began to play at local venues in Phoenix, In the early 1950s, Marty moved on to host his own show on KTYL and then his own television show Western Caravan on KPHO-TV in Phoenix.
 After Little Jimmy Dickens made a guest appearance on Robbins' TV show, Dickens got Robbins a record deal with Columbia Records.